Destiny (magazine)

-Destiny is or was a monthly high-end business, lifestyle, and fashion magazine for women published in South Africa.
+Destiny is or was a monthly high-end business, women's fashion magazine published in South Africa.

 History

 Ndalo Media was a pioneering print and digital media company that owned and published Destiny and Destiny Man magazines.
 It was founded by Khanyi Dhlomo in partnership with Media24 (under Naspers) and published the first issue of Destiny in October 2007.
 The magazine ran until January 2019 when Dhlomo shut Ndalo Media down amidst claims of financial distress.

 It was published in South Africa by Ndalo Media before the publishing company was shut down in January 2019.

 A magazine subscription website offers subscription and shows an August 2020 issue.
 A website called "Destinyconnect" describes itself as "the quintessential businesswoman's journal for content that ensures that all her business, career and lifestyle needs are sufficiently and satisfyingly met", owned by The Bar Group.

 Target audience

 Destiny was aimed at women who either aspired to be or were actively engaged in business and who were 25–55 years old.
 The magazine combined business news (South African and global) with fashion, beauty, lifestyle, entertainment, health, travel and inspirational content.